SabreOSS/conf4j/USERS-GUIDE.md

 primitive wrapper types (like `Boolean`, `Integer`, `Double`), _enumerations_ and many other types which are frequently used (like `BigDecimal`).
 More complex types are also supported - there is a dedicated converter for `List<E>` and `Map<K, V>` which is able to convert even very complex types like `Map<String, Map<Integer, List<Double>>>`.
 Because lists and maps are quite complex, the data must be encoded to be represented as a string.
-Currently `JsonLikeTypeConverter` is used as a default implementation.
+Currently `JsonLikeConverter` is used as a default implementation.
 It encodes `List` and `Map` as _JSON_, but by default _compact mode_ is activated to make the encoded string more user friendly.